What is “accessing a computer remotely”?

 Once done, you’re all set.
 If you have problems setting up your connection, here’s a guide you can follow.

 Finally, we have third-party tools you can use to connect remotely to a computer.
-Some of the best remote connection tools out there include:
+Some of the best remote connection software out there include:

 SolarWinds Dameware Remote Everywhere comes by way of one of the leading companies in the network technology market.
 With SolarWinds, every product’s quality is guaranteed, but let’s look at a few features: